-4 Comparison of revenue outturn to budgets
+3 Comparison of revenue outturn to budgets

-Each year, a net revenue budget is approved, funded through the sums raised by Council Tax, Government grants, and planned transfers to or from reserves.
+Each year, a net revenue budget is approved by the Authority.
+The net revenue budget for 2020/21 was set at £56.884m, funded by £42.573m from council tax, £3.857m from revenue support grant and £10.454m from non-domestic rates.
 During the financial year virements and budget adjustments are approved within this sum, with any change in total budget being matched by a change in transfers to or from reserves.
 The actual spending on the Service's running costs, interest payable and other operating costs, net of income generated from charges and contributions, is known as the outturn.
 The outturn is contained within the CIES, but does not match the format of that Statement as required by the Code.
 A reconciliation is shown in the EFA note.
 The difference between the outturn and the approved budget is transferred to or from Reserves.

-In order to demonstrate the Authority's stewardship of public funds, a comparison of the outturn to the budget is shown in the next table, followed by reasons for the most significant variations in 2019/20.
+In order to demonstrate the Authority's stewardship of public funds, a comparison of the outturn to the approved budget is shown in the next table, followed by reasons for the most significant variations in 2020/21.